bildpunkt/surfbird/CONTRIBUTING.md

   * _**Example:** `feature/12-locales`_
 * Commit your changes into the branch
   * Follow the [conventional commits](https://conventionalcommits.org/) style for your commit messages
+    * To easily follow the commit message standard, you can use `npm run commit` after you added your files
   * This project uses ESLint for linting.
 Please ensure that your code follows the [Standard](https://standardjs.com/) formatting style, and is well linted.

 Almost ready to open that Pull Request!
 But before we hop into the action, please ensure that you are up-to-date with the master branch!